timjaya/nbadash/part2.md

 Google Cloud Platform

 * Go to [https://www.cs.columbia.edu/auth/cloud](https://www.cs.columbia.edu/auth/cloud) and fill out your name to create a Google Cloud account.
 You will receive an invitation email from no-reply@cloud.cs.columbia.edu, go to [https://console.cloud.google.com](https://console.cloud.google.com) and log in with cloud.cs account and the temporary password.
 You will be prompted to change your password.
-* We have messaged you your coupon code for Google Cloud through Courseworks. **Make sure you are logged in with your cloud.cs account**, sign out from other Google accounts if necessary, go to [https://console.cloud.google.com/education](https://console.cloud.google.com/education), enter your code in the “coupon code” box, then click accept and continue.
+* We have sent your coupon code for Google Cloud by e-mail. **Make sure you are logged in with your @cloud.cs.columbia.edu account**.
+Sign out from other Google accounts if necessary, go to [https://console.cloud.google.com/education](https://console.cloud.google.com/education), enter your code in the “coupon code” box, then click accept and continue.

-Computing and Databases

-* In the upper left Project dropdown, click create project and name it W4111.
-Then create a new VM following [steps to set up server](./Steps_to_setup_server.pdf) on Google Cloud Platform.
-You need to associate a billing acount with the project, use the one that is created when your coupon code is redeemed.
-You can then use this VM to complete the assignment and all future assignments that require a VM.
-* You are welcome to setup PostgreSQL on your VM, see instructions at [https://cloud.google.com/solutions/set-up-postgres](https://cloud.google.com/solutions/set-up-postgres).
-Or you can use the databases that the staff is running for you.
+* Right after redeeming your code, follow [these instructions](./gcp_instructions.pdf) on how to configure your Google Cloud environment and create your instance.
+* For Part 2, your will use your instance to connect to the course database server, and to get familiriazed with the instance environment, which you'll use later on Part 3 to run your web application.

 # Procedures